-The Well-being of Future Generations (Wales) Act 2015 requires local authority areas to prepare a Local Well-being Plan to replace the existing Single Integrated Plan.
+The Well-being of Future Generations (Wales) Act 2015 requires local authority areas to prepare a Local Well-being Plan, with the first published in Newport on 3 July 2019.

-analysis of the state of well-being of each community (ward profiles)
+analysis of the state of well-being of Newport and for each community

-predictions of likely future trends in the economic, social, cultural and environmental well-being of the area
+included predictions of likely future trends of the area

 The Newport Assessment of Local Well-being looks at the state of well-being of Newport as a whole and 20 community well-being profiles, each split in to six sections:

-In addition to the Community Profile there are other assessments that will be considered when developing the Local Well-being Plan:
+In addition to the community profiles there are other assessments that were considered when developing the Local Well-being Plan: